 Note: Your instructor may be using an upgraded quiz tool called New Quizzes in your course.
-If the quiz you are accessing does not display in the Quizzes page, your instructor may be using New Quizzes.
+If the quiz you are taking displays differently, your instructor may be using New Quizzes.
 For help with taking a New Quizzes quiz, please see How do I take an assessment in New Quizzes?

 Complete the quiz per your instructor's instructions.
 Quizzes will either have all the questions on one page, or each question will be shown one at a time.

 There are several different question types in Canvas that your professors may choose to employ, from True/False to Essay format.
 Questions can vary by question type.
 Each question will show in the top right corner the point value of the question.
 Each question will be divided from others by a box surrounding the question and answers.